mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Specifying Data Sources

-TzCompose can read Micheline data from different sources.
+MvCompose can read Micheline data from different sources.
 Compilers typically store code and storage in JSON files, but when cloning we may want to embed everything into a the config file to make it self-sufficient or even pull data from a URL when running the pipeline.

 Below is a list of available options which work for scripts and call params: